mohamedsamet/demo/src/main/basics/Functions.md

 ## Dependent Functions

-If one function call another, they shoud be vertically close, and the caller shoukd be above the callee, if at all possible.
+If one function call another, they should be vertically close, and the caller should be above the callee, if at all possible.
 This gives the program a natural flow.
 If the convention is followed reliably, readers will be able to trust that function definitions will follow shortly after their use.